Home » Articles » Out and About » Family Walks » Have you been on a Mount Sugarloaf walk?

 Summit Loop Walk

-This walk lets you explore a loop of Mount Sugarloaf.
-It’s a moderate walk that will take you about an hour.
-Head to the Western lookout where you’ll enjoy amazing views of the Hunter Region.
-There is a section of this track which is wheelchair & pram friendly.
+Explore a loop of Mount Sugarloaf on this walk.
+It’s a moderate walk that will take about an hour.
+Head to the Western lookout and enjoy amazing views of the Hunter Region.
+There is a section of this track that is wheelchair-pram friendly.
 Once you leave the lookout, the trail takes you back around the front of the mountain facing Lake Macquarie.
 You’ll finish this walk back at the car park.

 Cliff Walk

-From the Western lookout you can continue on and follow the Cliff Walk along to the Northern viewpoint which is on a rocky ridge.
+From the Western lookout, you can continue to follow the Cliff Walk along to the Northern viewpoint on a rocky ridge.
 This area is usually the quieter part of the walking tracks.

-There are plenty of options to end a walk and return to the picnic area.
-We chose to only do a section of it and included the Cliff walk, both lookouts and then headed back to have something to eat.
-All the tracks are well signposted and have directional posts along the way to help guide you.
+If the kid’s feet are getting sore, or you need a pit stop, there are plenty of options to end a walk and return to the picnic area.
+We chose a section of this walk that included the Cliff walk, and both lookouts, and then headed back to have some snacks.
+All the tracks are well-signposted and have directional posts along the way to help guide you.

 mount-sugarloaf-walk-gallery5